nitinkumar982/RISC-V/README.md

 ## Acknowledgments

 * Thanks to VLSI System Design (VSD) for providing the course resources and project guidance.
-* Thanks to SiFive for the FE310-G002 SoC specifications.
+* Thanks to SiFive For the FE310-G002 SoC specifications.
 * Credit to scikit-learn and TensorFlow teams for their powerful machine learning frameworks.